Xakkusu/p4-build-your-dream/README.md

 - A button to redirect the user to the landing page is on this page as well.
 The button has a hover effect to indicate an action.

 ### Admin Panel
-- The superuser can approve posts, request and comments in the admin panel.
+- The superuser can approve posts, requests and comments in the admin panel.
-- The slug is also auto create in the panel.
+- The slug is also auto created in the panel.
 - The tags will be selected by the super user as they are more knowing on pc builds and what are good tags compared to the normal user.
-- In case there will me more than one admins in the future there are three status for build posts: Draft, In Progress, Approved.
+- In case there will be more than one admins in the future there are three status for build posts: Draft, In Progress, Approved.
-- This is for internal communication that it is on progress by an admin and doesn't need to be looked at, as someone is already working on it.
+- This is for internal communication that it is in progress by an admin and doesn't need to be looked at, as someone is already working on it.

 ### Future Features.
-The following user stories should be implemted in the next run:
+The following user stories should be implemented in the next run:

 ![Future features](documentation/future-feature.png)